-Program Advising: 434-3304
+Program Advising

-Counselling:
+Counselling

-Financial Aid and Awards:
+Financial Aid and Awards

-Admissions - Full-time Programs: 432-8419
+Admissions - Full-time Programs

-Registration - Part-time: 434-1610
+Registration - Part-time

-Student Records:
+Student Records

 Office hours for most departments are 0830 to 1630, Monday to Friday.
-Admissions office hours for general enquiries are 0830 to 1330 Monday to Friday; after 1330, enquiries should be directed to the Registration Office.
+Admissions office hours for enquiries regarding applications are 0830 to 1300 Monday to Friday; after 1300, enquiries should be directed to the Registration Office.

-Office hours for registration and general enquiries - From late August to early December and early January to late April.
+Office hours for registration and general enquiries - From mid August to early December and early January to late April: